Genesis Climber MOSPEADA: Love Live Alive

 After the original run of the television series, an OVA music video titled Genesis Climber MOSPEADA: Love Live Alive was released in Japan in September 1985.
 The music video consisted of both old and new footage.
 The story of Love Live Alive chronicled the events after the ending of MOSPEADA, featuring Yellow Belmont as the main character.

 The music video focused on Yellow's concert and his flashbacks of past events.
 In 2013, it was adapted by Harmony Gold into Robotech: Love Live Alive.
 Some DVD releases of the Robotech version of Love Live Alive also include the original Japanese version as bonus content.

+Reception

+Anime News Network wrote: "Mospeada is a work very much of its time, riffing on ideas and tropes that were all the rage when it was made, and doesn't do anything exceptional with them."